The Butterfly Effect: Plot

-Growing up, Evan Treborn and his friends, Lenny Kagan and Kayleigh Miller, and Kayleigh's brother Tommy, suffered many severe psychological traumas that frequently caused Evan to experience amnesia.
-These traumas include being forced to take part in pornography by Kayleigh and Tommy's father, George Miller; being nearly strangled to death by his institutionalized father, Jason Treborn, who is then killed in front of him by guards; accidentally killing a mother and her infant daughter while playing with dynamite with his friends; and seeing his dog, Crockett, burned alive by Tommy.
+Growing up, Evan Treborn, his friends Lenny Kagan and Kayleigh Miller, and Kayleigh's brother Tommy suffered many severe psychological traumas that caused Evan to experience frequent amnesia.
+These traumas include being forced to create child pornography with Kayleigh by Tommy's father George, Evan nearly being strangled to death by his institutionalized father Jason before Jason is killed in front of him by guards, accidentally killing a mother and her infant daughter while playing with dynamite, and Tommy burning Evan's dog Crockett alive.
+Evan keeps meticulous journals of his day to day life as a coping mechanism.

-Some time later, while entertaining a girl in his college dorm room, Evan discovers that when he reads from his former journals, he can time travel and redo parts of his past.
-His time-traveling episodes account for the frequent blackouts he experienced, since those are the moments when his older self occupied his consciousness.
-After a traumatized Kayleigh commits suicide, he travels back in time and convinces George to never touch her.
-He comes back to a reality where he and Kayleigh are a happy couple in college.
-However, George took out his frustrations on Tommy, who grew up to be even more unhinged.
-Tommy eventually attacks Evan, who kills him in a fit of rage and is sentenced to prison.
-There, he manages to time travel once more to stop Tommy from killing his dog, but Lenny, who has been bullied by Tommy and become mentally unstable after the dynamite accident, kills Tommy with a metal shard.
-Evan wakes up in a reality where Lenny has been institutionalized and Kayleigh has become a drug-addicted prostitute.
-He then travels back to stop the woman and her daughter from being killed with the dynamite, but ends up caught in the explosion himself.
-In the new reality, Lenny and Kayleigh are a happy couple and Tommy has become religious, but Evan is a double amputee whose mother developed lung cancer after becoming a chain smoker.
-To save his mother and himself from such a fate, Evan goes back to before the explosion to try and get rid of the dynamite, but accidentally kills Kayleigh in the process.
+Some time later, while entertaining a girl in his college dorm room, Evan discovers that he can time travel and redo parts of his past by reading his journals; his time-traveling episodes account for the frequent blackouts he experienced, since those are the moments when his older self occupied his consciousness.

+After a traumatized Kayleigh commits suicide, Evan travels back in time and prevents George from molesting her.
+He comes back to a reality where he and Kayleigh are a happy couple in college, but discovers George ended up taking out all of his abusive tendencies on Tommy, who grew up to become even more violent and dangerous.
+When Evan is attacked by Tommy, he kills Tommy in self defense and is imprisoned.
+There, he manages to time travel once more after his mother brings him a journal during a visit.

+Upon returning, Evan stops Tommy from killing Crockett, but Lenny, relentlessly bullied by Tommy and mentally unstable following the dynamite incident, kills Tommy with a metal shard.
+Following Tommy’s death, Evan wakes up in a new reality where Lenny has been institutionalized and Kayleigh is a drug-addicted prostitute.
+Evan travels back to prevent the dynamite accident; while Tommy shields the mother and baby from the blast, Evan is caught directly in the explosion.

+In the new reality, Lenny and Kayleigh are happily in a relationship and Tommy has become religious, but Evan is a double amputee.
+His mother, stricken with grief over her son's injuries, began smoking obsessively and developed lung cancer.
+To save his mother and himself from this fate, Evan goes back to his childhood and prepares to discard the lit dynamite, but Kayleigh picks it up when it is smacked out of his hand by her father, and it explodes, killing her.